-Astrill has shown a royal 84 Mbps speed with this server, but will blue blood privilege allow us to peek inside the UK library, which is almost as big as the US version?
+Astrill has shown a royal 84 Mbps speed with this server, but does blue blood privilege allow us to peek inside the UK library, which is almost as big as the US version?
 It does, with almost no waiting time for loading and skipping, with the streaming and second-by-second thumbnail generation as smooth as the non-crunchy peanut butter.

 Astrill VPN servers in the Netherlands

 Netherlands 3 (the last of the triplet) also shows king-size 81 Mbps, but does it show Netflix?
 It does, and it runs smooth as an engine with its oil changed.
-So if you’re into rewatching a decade-spanning 2 seasons of Puppy Patrol – get ready for the dog days!
+So if you’re into rewatching the decade-spanning 2 seasons of Puppy Patrol – get ready for the dog days!

 Astrill VPN servers in Germany